 The display will show "ENTER PILOT NUMBER”, with three zeros and the suffix 'A' by default.
 Insert the correct pilot into the annealer.

-CHECK THE AZTEC SETTINGS PAGE FOR WHICH PILOT & SUFFIX TO USE FOR YOUR CASE!
+CHECK THE AZTEC SETTINGS PAGE FOR WHICH PILOT & ANALYSE CODE TO USE FOR YOUR CASE!

 If your cartridge does not appear, it is because we have never received samples.
 We are happy to add new cartridges to our tables.
 For instructions on sending samples, click here

-To enter the pilot code, use the ( - ) and ( + ) buttons to change the value and the (START) button to enter it.
+To enter the Analyse code, use the ( - ) and ( + ) buttons to change the value and the (START) button to enter it.

 If at any time you make an incorrect entry, just hold down – and then press Start at the same time.
 This will take you back to the main menu.
 Start again.